-- A list of things the site might be able to do if they clicked okay.
-The user was asked to select all those they thought the site would be able to do. - A free response question asking the user to describe what information they thought the site would be able to do if they clicked okay.
+- 1. A yes/no question asking if the site would be able to do something if they clicked okay, such as view their photos or update their status. - 2.
+A list of things the site might be able to do if they clicked okay.
+The user was asked to select all those they thought the site would be able to do. - 3.
+A free response question asking the user to describe what information they thought the site would be able to do if they clicked okay.

 The free response question has the advantage of not prompting the user with any ideas that may not have occurred to them otherwise.
-However, pilots showed that answers to free response questions were frequently too vague to be useful and that respondents may not have put enough thought into their answers.
-While this may reflect how users pay little attention to permissions messages in real life when they log in to sites, it is not useful for this survey.
+However, pilots showed that answers to free response questions were frequently too vague to be useful and that respondents may not have put enough thought into their answer.
+While this may be reflect how users pay little attention to permissions messages in real life when they log in to sites, it is not useful for this survey.
 There was no noticeable difference in responses between the yes/no questions and the multiple-selection questions, so we chose the latter to get results about more permissions.

 We also experimented with showing the respondent messages from different sites.
 There was some indication that the site influenced the responses.
 For example, people appeared more likely to think photo-oriented sites like Flickr would be able to do photo-oriented things, such as uploading photos.
 To keep our independent variables separate, we conducted two different surveys.
-The first survey (Section 3.2) used the site name "Hooli.com" (Hooli is a fake tech company in HBO's Silicon Valley).
+The first survey (Section 3.2 used the site name "Hooli.com."
+(Hooli is a fake tech company in HBO's Silicon Valley.)
 The description of the site given to users was a description of a real site, Splashscore.com.
 This was one of the sites piloted and we determined it had an appropriately general-sounding description and could conceivably need a wide variety of permissions.
 The way the site was presented to users can be seen in Appendix B. Our second survey (Section 3.3) was designed to test write permission comprehension across different sites.